yl2811-cmd/Showheel/wwwroot/story-engl.md

 The funeral was held in a communal open space at the bottom of the valley.

 Atheria's funeral was short.
 An elder read something—Anna didn't hear it.
 It was something about the Loom, about a broken thread, the loom still standing, and the missing piece being filled by another thread.
 Anna stood in front.
 Miriam stood beside her.
 Miriam's hand was on Anna's back.
-It was the same hand she used to wipe Anna's sun-dried berry juice as a child.
+It was the same hand she used to use to wipe Anna's sun-dried berry juice when she was a child.

 Many people came.
 Some Anna knew, some she didn't.
 Some were from other settlements—those who had repaired things for Edmund.
 There was a man standing in the back row; Anna hadn't seen him before.
 He was tall, with old scars on his arms.
 He didn't come to the front.
 As he walked away, he nodded in Anna's direction.
 Anna didn't know who he was.